 Also, there is new evidence indicating how utilizing Sacraments just one time can decrease the chances of that individual from ever commiting a crime by 26%.
 Imagine what utilizing Sacraments four times could do, it has the potential to decrease a person’s chances of ever committing a crime by 100%.
 We believe that if we were to stop bringing more Sacraments into the world for people to have access to, then that would be the equivalent of supporting and condoning a minimum of a 26% increase in crime rates nationwide as well as an increase in addiction rates, and we cannot and will not support that.
 To serve the greater good, we must continue on with our work.

-Yes, OMS also functions partly as a historical society.
-As a historical society we find and release photographs of art such as illuminated manuscripts, sculptures, architecture, stained glass, etc. along with corresponding photos of Manna that are grown and photographed by the OMS founder.
-Among other reasons, this is done to ensure that the public begins to see Manna and other Sacraments in a different light.
-Sacraments have been wrongfully stigmatized for such a long time and we believe it is important to release images, text, or video that will restore the awe, respect, and curiosity that people should naturally feel when learning about these Sacraments.
+Technically, OMS is a charitable religious organization.
+However, OMS Ministers go to great lengths in their research so discoveries that benefit pubic health and welfare can be provided.
+By releasing photographs of art such as illuminated manuscripts, paintings, sculptures, architecture, stained glass, etc., and Manna, or other sacraments that are produced and photographed by the OMS founder ensures the public is afforded the opportunity to see Manna and other sacraments in a positive light.
+Because sacraments have been wrongfully stigmatized for such a long time, it is important for public welfare that they see images, text, or video that will restore the awe, respect, and curiosity that should naturally be felt when learning about sacraments.

 We do not release our findings as a way to proselytize or convert people to our religious beliefs.
 We use images, text, or video and various media outlets as way to inform the public of important findings just as an archaeologist would regarding artifacts or a paleontologist would with dinosaur bones.
 To date, this service is done at no cost to the public and people may view our findings freely.